A-Z OF RETRO AND 80S GAMING T-SHIRT IDEAS

 Released into the arcades by Atari in 1972, Pong was the first commercially successful video game, and helped to launch the home video games market.
 There were numerous Pong games consoles created, too.
 Despite it's simplicity, here we are 44 years later and the game is still enjoyed by gamers, although mainly as an app.

-This quirky-looking, trumpet-nosed character first hit the arcades in 1982.
+Q*bert was a quirky-looking, trumpet-nosed character, who first hit the arcades in 1982.
 The game was pretty unique at the time, featuring isometric graphics that gave a pseudo-3D look.
-It was quickly ported to 8-bit home computers, and I certainly remember playing this one on my Atari 800XL, and it was all too easy to jump the wrong way.
+It was quickly ported to 8-bit home computers, and I certainly remember playing this one on my Atari 800XL, and it was all too easy to jump the wrong way!

 Retro T-shirt Ideas